 Print media is how I draw comparisons.
 At its most basic.
 ‘Free copy’ magazines a good example.
 These things litter my condo foyer each month yet few ever make it past the bin.
 Their purpose, audience and reach all questionable.
 Yet they obviously make enough advertising revenue to exist.
 Businesses appear to have money to waste on advertising.
 So why not travel blogs?
 Is advertising on travel blogs a good investment?
 This depends primarily on the reach of the travel blog and for many Google PageRank.
 But there are also added benefits for advertising on travel blogs.
 Blog posts have the potential to remain online forever (unless agreed otherwise).
 Potential for infinite views.
 They also create ‘Backlinks’ which generate traffic to and increase page authority for the buyers own website.

 Affiliates are my preferred method for making money from travel blogs.
 The main advantage of Affiliate Marketing is you have control over who you partner with.
 Find a trustworthy partner, one you personally recommend and one which offers value to your target market.
 Work to create sales.
 This route is more challenging for the blogger, rarely the most profitable, but does create a heightened sense of reward and accomplishment.
 If done honestly everyone benefits in affiliate marketing.
-An example is my site Boutique Bangkok where I Partner with Agoda for hotel reservations.
-In an affiliate sale; the customer finds the best product, the hotel make a sale, the booking agency receive a booking fee and I (the affiliate partner) receive my commission for guiding the customer to the transaction.
+An example is my old site Boutique Bangkok where I Partner with Agoda for hotel reservations.
+In an affiliate sale; the customer finds the best product, the hotel make a sale, the booking agency receives a booking fee and I (the affiliate partner) receive my commission for guiding the customer to the transaction.
 Everybody wins.
 In sponsored posts or links sales this is rarely the case.
 They rarely offer value to the target market or readers of the blog.
 The reason I have yet to capitalise on any.
 If considering the affiliate route below shows an extract from yesterday’s affiliate sales.
 An unusually high commission fee and a relatively low commission fee.
 But it in no doubt shows potential for income.
 Boutique Bangkok is a project I shelved 7 months ago to concentrate on my personal travel blog.
 PageRank 1.
 Yesterday while sleeping it made $125.65.
 Admittedly the most in a long time and similar to the sale of only one link or sponsored post on a high Page Rank travel blog.

 Travel Blogging Ethics

 The grey areas of blogging.
 Freebies, press trips, sponsored posts and link sales.
 The reasons it is hard for travel bloggers to gain credibility.
 While all the above maybe honourable – to outsiders they look dubious.
 By accepting the greys a travel blog becomes bias?
 Profits over purpose.
 Opportunities over audience.
 Credibility goes out the window whether honourable or not.
 Unfortunately they are also necessary for most travel blogs to exist.
 They are also not new to the travel industry.
 Magazines, television, professional websites all with the same opportunities.
 The only difference is the professional media have already gained credibility (whether warranted or not).
 It is therefore important for individual travel bloggers to build their own credibility.
 This means disclosing details of grey opportunities and not duping their own audience.
-Another obstacle to blogger credibility is Black Hat SEO, the copy / paste culture and underhanded marketing techniques.
+Another obstacle to blogger credibility is Black Hat SEO, the copy/paste culture and underhanded marketing techniques.
 They will always hold back the honest travel blogger and tend to be used out of greed and desperation.
 They are for those who doubt their own abilities.
 There is no pride in cheating.